top of page

 An agent recently told me she was on an 85/15 split.

-When she walked through the math on a real file, she discovered two deductions taken off the top before her split was applied.
+When she walked through the math on a real file, she discovered two deductions were coming off the top before her split was even applied.

-Her 85 percent split was applied to that number.
+Her 85% split was then applied to that number.

 She blamed herself.